Can Recession Proof Gardening Lower Your Grocery Bill?

 Can Recession-Proof Gardening Reduce Your Grocery Bill?

-Selecting fresh produce at the grocery store for an article asking whether recession-proof gardening can lower household food costs.
+Selecting produce at a grocery store for a Resilient Roots news article about whether recession-proof gardening can lower household food costs.

 Photo by Tara Clark.
-The grocery question matters most when the garden is planned around foods your household truly buys and uses.
+Grocery relief is most realistic when a garden is designed around foods your household truly buys, uses, and can preserve.

 Quick Answer